ggql/ggql/README.md

 *ggql* is forked from [GQL](https://github.com/AmrDeveloper/GQL) and written in Go.

-+ggql is a query and mutate language with a syntax very similar to SQL with a tiny engine to +perform queries or mutation on .git files instance of database files, note that all keywords +in ggql are case-insensitive similar to SQL.
+ggql is a query and mutate language with a syntax very similar to SQL with a tiny engine to perform queries or mutation on .git files instance of database files, note that all keywords in ggql are case-insensitive similar to SQL.